gustavNdamukong/laravel-datatable/README.md

             ['orderBy' => 'created_at']
         ```

-    * Optionally, if you can set the heading for your table in this same config 4th argument like so:
+    * Optionally, you can set the heading for your table in this same config 4th argument like so:

         ```php
             ['heading' => 'Users data']